zhenjiao/openlocTest/loc/fr/articles/store-blitline-how-to-use.md

 The fact is that image processing has been done over and over again, usually rebuilt from the ground up for each and every website.
 We realize this because we’ve built them a million times too.
 One day we decided that perhaps it‘s time we just do it for everyone.
 We know how to do it, to do it fast and efficiently, and save everyone work in the meantime.

-Pour plus d'informations, consultez [http://www.blitline.com](http://www.blitline.com).
+For more information, see [http://www.blitline.com](http://www.blitline.com).

 ## <a id="whatisnot"></a>What Blitline is NOT...